CartoDB/academy/courses/06-intermediate-design/lesson-4.md

 ![soft-light]({{site.baseurl}}/img/course6/lesson4/soft-light.png)

 Soft Light will either screen or multiply the destination layer colors, depending on the color of the source layer.
 If the source color is darker than 50% gray, the multiply effect will be used.
 If it's lighter than 50%, then screen will be used.
-Hard-light's effects are not applied as strongly as multiply's or screen's though, so the resulting colors are less extremely tinted.
+Soft-light's effects are not applied as strongly as multiply's or screen's though, so the resulting colors are less extremely tinted.
 Usually darks won't be pure black and highlights won't be pure white.

 ### Hard Light